apple/swift-protobuf/Sources/protoc-gen-swift/Docs.docc/spm-plugin.md

 invocation is using the `pathToUnderscores` file naming option.
 This option can be used to solve problems where a single target contains two or more proto files with the same name.

-### Defining the path to the protoc binary
+### Overriding the path to the protoc binary

 The plugin needs to be able to invoke the `protoc` binary to generate the Swift types.
+By default the plugin will use the latest `protoc` binary distributed as an artifact bundle from the [swift-protobuf releases](https://github.com/apple/swift-protobuf/releases).

-There are several ways to achieve this.
+There are several ways for you to override the path to the `protoc` binary.

-First, by default, the package manager looks into the `$PATH` to find binaries named `protoc`.
-This works immediately if you use `swift build` to build your package and `protoc` is installed in the `$PATH` (`brew` is adding it to your `$PATH` automatically).
-However, this doesn't work if you want to compile from Xcode since Xcode is not passed the `$PATH`.

-If compiling from Xcode, you have **three options** to set the path of `protoc` that the plugin is going to use:

-* You can start Xcode by running `$ xed .` from the command line from the directory your project is located - this should make `$PATH` visible to Xcode.

 * Set an environment variable `PROTOC_PATH` that gets picked up by the plugin.
 Here are two examples of how you can achieve this:

 ```shell
 # swift build